You are eligible to enroll in a ConnectiCare Medicare Advantage Plan if:

 For more information on enrollment periods, please contact us.

 Medicare Advantage plans (Medicare Part C) are health plans approved by Medicare and run by private insurance companies, like ConnectiCare.
 They include your Part A (hospital insurance), your Part B (medical insurance) and in many cases, your Part D Prescription Drug Coverage.
 They can also include extra benefits and services like routine care and wellness programs.
-They’re an attractive option for your Medicare coverage because they may save you money, offer added benefits and services, and keep all of your coverage in a single health plan.
+Medicare Advantage plans ─ an option for your Medicare coverage ─ may save you money, offer added benefits and services, and keep all of your coverage in a single health plan.